VeronicaL273/p8105_hw3_yl5830/homework3.md

   )
 ```

-We merge Accelerometer Data and Demographic Data by participants id.
-And
+2. We merge Accelerometer Data and Demographic Data by participants id.
-then create a table of men and female by education level.
-Finally, we
+    And then create a table of men and female by education level.
-visualize age distributions by sex and education level.
+    Finally, we visualize age distributions by sex and education level
+    using density plot.
+The plot has age as x-axis and is divided into
+    three categories by education level, colored using different colour
+    for male and female.

 ``` r
 merged_data = demographic_data_clean |>